pborreli/blog-4/source/_posts/2014-01-21-disciplined-yak-shaving.markdown

 had taught me what a "@" really means, but also because the edges around what I was learning became clearer.

-Through my deliberate yak shaving distraction, the distracting "great unkown" at the boundaries of what I learned faded away.
+Through my deliberate yak shaving distraction, the distracting "great unknown" at the boundaries of what I learned faded away.

 While the uneasy feeling that comes with "just not knowing" would come back,